 When to use

-Breadcrumbs are very effective in products and experiences that have a large amount of content organized in a hierarchy of more than two levels.
-They are also highly effective in flows that contain multiple steps, operating in a similar way to a progress indicator.
-Breadcrumbs are always treated as secondary and should never entirely replace the primary navigation.
+Breadcrumbs are effective in products and experiences that have a large amount of content organized in a hierarchy of more than two levels.
+They take up little space but still provide context for the user’s place in the navigation hierarchy.

-|Location-based||These illustrate the site’s heirarchy and show the user where they are within that heirarchy.|
+|Location-based||These illustrate the site’s hierarchy and show the user where they are within that hierarchy.|

 |Path-based||These show the actual steps the user took to get to the current page, rather than reflecting the site’s information architecture.
 Path-based breadcrumbs are always dynamically generated.|

 <Breadcrumb><BreadcrumbItem href="/">Breadcrumb 1</BreadcrumbItem><BreadcrumbItem href="/">Breadcrumb 2</BreadcrumbItem><BreadcrumbItem href="/">Breadcrumb 3</BreadcrumbItem></Breadcrumb>

 - Page link: Directs users to the parent-level page.

 Breadcrumbs are placed in the top left portion of the page.
 They sit underneath the header and navigation, but above the page title.